EmiliosRichards/LiveStatistik---Copy/replit.md

 ## Code style

 - TypeScript across server and client.
 Shared Zod/Drizzle types in `shared`.
 Prefer descriptive names, early returns, and minimal deep nesting.

+## Recent changes (October 2025)

+### Multi-agent campaign detail page
+- Added `getCallDetailsForAgents()` method to `IStorage` interface and implemented across all storage classes
+- Created `POST /api/call-details-by-project` endpoint for multi-agent call queries
+- Updated campaign detail page (`web/src/app/dashboard/campaign/[campaignId]/page.tsx`) to:
+  - Discover agents using statistics API (queries all agents for the specific campaign)
+  - Display toggleable agent filter chips with counts
+  - Support selecting/deselecting agents to filter call details
+  - Load all agents by default for comprehensive campaign view
+- Agent discovery pattern: Uses `POST /api/statistics` with all known agents + the campaign ID to identify which agents have worked on the campaign, then extracts unique agent IDs from the response